TIPS FOR STUDYING DUTCH

 My recommendations in Dutch music:

 My favorite songs for real beginners are those of Dirk Scheele, they are about daily life, fun to listen to and easy to understand.
-You can buy the cd box with 4 cd’s “ De Liedjesspeeltuin – Alle Liedjes Bij Elkaar” for 16,99 euros at for example www.bol.com.
+You can buy the cd box with 4 cd’s “ De Liedjesspeeltuin – Alle Liedjes Bij Elkaar” at for example www.bol.com.

 you will find the lyrics of many songs.

-On the CD “ Peuterplaat” by Minidisco.nl, you will find nice songs for very young children about subjects such as my house, doing the shopping, being ill, the body etc. To listen to audio fragments and order the CD or get the itunes link go to
+If you look up minidisco songs (Minidisco.nl / youtube), you will find nice songs for very young children about subjects such as my house, doing the shopping, being ill, the body etc.

 Very nice songs to listen to and learn from are those of Ageeth de Haan, on the cd’s “ Vlinder” , “ Hou je vast” and “ Stap maar in” .
 You can listen to them on Spotify, download on itunes or order cd’s at bol.com.
 They are perfect for students who have been studying Dutch for a few months.